Bruschetta

 Plate of bruschetta with heirloom tomatoes, olives, and basil.

-Simple and easy to make, bruschetta (pronounced broo-SKEH-tah) is an Italian appetizer of toasted bread drizzled with olive oil, rubbed with garlic, and topped with seasonal ingredients.
-This classic version is all about two summer favorites—ripe tomatoes and fresh basil—brightened up with briny olives and a splash of balsamic vinegar.
-But don’t be afraid to make it your own.
-If olives aren’t your thing, just leave them out.
-You can even add some cubed fresh mozzarella and turn the bruschetta into a light dinner, perfect with a glass of wine.
+Simple to make, bruschetta (pronounced broo-SKEH-tah) is an Italian appetizer of toasted bread drizzled with olive oil, rubbed with garlic, and topped with whatever’s fresh and in season.
+This version is all about two summer staples—ripe tomatoes and fresh basil—plus a handful of briny olives and a splash of balsamic vinegar.

 What You’ll Need To Make Bruschetta